-The Senior Secured Notes are senior obligations of the Company, secured on a second-priority basis, ranking junior to the Company's obligations under the Credit Agreement and equal in priority to one another.
+The Senior Secured Notes listed above are senior obligations of the Company, secured on a second-priority basis, ranking junior to the Company's obligations under the Credit Agreement and equal in priority to one another.
 The Senior Secured Notes rank senior in right of payment with all of the Company's existing and any future unsecured senior or subordinated debt.

-The 2021 Senior Secured Convertible Notes matured on July 1, 2021, and on that day, the Company used borrowings under its revolving credit facility to retire at par the outstanding principal amount of \$65.5 million.
-Interest expense recognized on the 2021 Senior Secured Convertible Notes related to the stated interest rate and amortization of the debt discount totaled \$1.1 million and \$2.6 million for the three months ended June 30, 2021, and 2020, respectively, and totaled \$2.3 million and \$5.4 million for the six months ended June 30, 2021, and 2020, respectively.
+The 1.50% Senior Secured Convertible Notes due 2021 ("2021 Senior Secured Convertible Notes") matured on July 1, 2021, and on that day, the Company used borrowings under its revolving credit facility to retire at par the outstanding principal amount of \$65.5 million.
+Interest expense recognized on the 2021 Senior Secured Convertible Notes related to the stated interest rate and amortization of the debt discount.
+No interest expense was recognized for the three months ended September 30, 2021, \$1.1 million was recognized for the three months ended September 30, 2020, and \$2.3 million and \$6.6 million was recognized for the nine months ended September 30, 2021, and 2020, respectively.

-The Company may redeem some or all of its 2025 Senior Secured Notes prior to their maturity at redemption prices based on a premium, plus accrued and unpaid interest, as described in the indenture governing the 2025 Senior Secured Notes.
+The Company may redeem some or all of its 10.0% Senior Secured Notes due 2025 ("2025 Senior Secured Notes") prior to their maturity at redemption prices based on a premium, plus accrued and unpaid interest, as described in the indenture governing the 2025 Senior Secured Notes.